 Netflix has become an entertainment staple for millions of households worldwide.
 Boasting thousands of TV series, films, documentaries, children’s shows and Netflix originals, there is something for everyone.
-So, it’s no wonder that Netflix is still one of the top streaming services in the world (even after 14 years).
+So, it’s no wonder that Netflix Basic and Standard subscriptions are on the rise.

 Because Netflix is now so widely accessible and available on a number of different devices, it can be incredibly frustrating settling down to watch your latest chosen series, only to find the Netflix app won’t open.
 Luckily, there are a few simple things you can try to get your favourite streaming service back up and running before the spoilers hit Twitter.